ashersolana/SolAura/README.md

 ## The Problem

-Solana has incredible speed and near-zero fees, but the user experience is still too complex for most people.
+Solana has incredible speed and near zero fees, but the user experience is still too complex for most people.
 Connecting wallets, reading balances, sending tokens, and executing transactions requires technical knowledge that blocks mainstream adoption.

 ## The Solution

 SolAura bridges the gap between AI and Solana.
-Connect your any sol wallet, type a command in plain English, and SolAura handles the rest.
+Connect your Solana wallet, type a command in plain English, and SolAura handles the rest.

 ## Features (Roadmap)

 - 💬 Natural language chat interface
-- 👛 Phantom wallet connection
+- 👛 Connect any Solana wallet
 - 📊 Real-time portfolio viewer
 - 💸 Send SOL and SPL tokens via chat
 - 🔍 Transaction history in plain English